-Six Days of Africa Photo Safari Tips: Day 3
+Day 3: Six Days of Africa Photo Safari Tips

 Today's tip: Strive for animal behavior shots.

 Sure, portraits of wild animals are nice, and I'll share a few of my favorites tomorrow here on my blog.
-But behavior shots tell more of a story, such as the photograph above of a small herd of elephants protecting their young.
+But behavior shots tell more of a story, such as the photograph above of a small herd of elephants on the Mara protecting their young.

-For good behavior shots, you first need to be lucky, as I was when I took the above photograph of a lion and lioness fighting.
+For good behavior shots, you first need to be lucky, as I was when I took the opening photograph for this post in Botswana of a lion and lioness fighting.
+These are the same lions - relaxing after the fight!

 But as lucky as you may be, being prepared to capture the behavior is a must - you must have a good understanding of light and composition, which I cover in my on-line classes.